madhav06/Coding-Interviews/README.md

 2. Updating Phase: Once the component gets added to DOM, it can potentially update and re-render only when a prop or state change occurs.

 3. Unmounting Phase: This is the final phase of a computer's life cycle in which the component is destroyed and removed from the DOM.

+#### What is React Router?

+React Router is a powerful routing library built on top of React that helps you add new screens and flows to your application incredibly quickly, all while keeping the URL in sync with what's being displayed on the page.

 #### Lifecycle methods of React components